torlenor/redseligg/README.md

 Independent of the way you obtain it, you have to configure the bot first and it is necessary to have a registered bot account for the service you want to use.

 - Discord: Please take a look at https://discordapp.com/developers/docs/intro on how to set up a bot user and generate the required authentication token.
+Then use the bot OAuth2 authorization link, which can be generated on your applications page at OAuth2 when you select as scope "Bot".
+Note: This authentication flow is much easier than the normal OAuth2 user challenge and does not require a callback link.
+For details on that visit https://discordapp.com/developers/docs/topics/oauth2#bot-authorization-flow.
 - Matrix: For Matrix it is simpler, just create a user for the bot on your preferred Matrix server.
 - Mattermost: For Mattermost a username and password with the necessary rights on the specified server is enough.
 - Slack: The bot as to be added to the workspace and a token has to be generated.